opensearch-project/documentation-website/_benchmark/reference/telemetry.md

 # Telemetry devices

 Telemetry devices give you additional insights on benchmark results.
-To see a list of telemetry devices available, use `opensearch-benchmark list telemetry`.
+To view a list of  the available telemetry devices, use the command `opensearch-benchmark list telemetry`.

-All telemetry devices with a `-stats` can be used with clusters not provisioned by OpenSearch Benchmark.
+All telemetry devices with a `--stats` can be used with clusters not provisioned by OpenSearch Benchmark.
 These devices are referred to as **Runtime level telemetry devices**.
 Alternatively, **Setup level telemetry devices** encompass devices that can only be used when OpenSearch Benchmark provisions a cluster.

 This page lists the telemetry devices supported by OpenSearch Benchmark.